dheeraj-jayaswal/Bug-Bounty-Hunting-Companion/README.md

 ## 📖 How to Use This

+1. Go to the **[live site](https://dheeraj-jayaswal.github.io/Bug-Bounty-Hunting-Companion/)** — don't browse the raw `.html` files directly on github.com, they won't render
-1. Pick a phase relevant to what you're testing (auth, injection, SSRF, etc.)
+2. Pick a phase relevant to what you're testing (auth, injection, SSRF, etc.)
-2. Open the report card, read the real scenario
+3. Open the report card, read the real scenario
-3. Work through the checklist against your target
+4. Work through the checklist against your target
-4. If it hits, use the chain formula as a guide for how far the impact can go
+5. If it hits, use the chain formula as a guide for how far the impact can go
-5. Read the pro-tip — that's the reusable lesson, not just the one-off bug
+6. Read the pro-tip — that's the reusable lesson, not just the one-off bug

 ## 👤 About Me